rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Contribute!" "react-redux-contribute" %}}

 The ecosystem is huge and there is a lot potential to contribute in the open source community.
-You don't need to deep dive into a library, but can also contribute in documentation or open source applications as beginner.
+You don't need to deep dive into a library, but can also contribute in documentation or open source applications as a beginner.
 Start by applying the gathered best practices in an application like {{% a_blank "favesound-redux" "https://github.com/rwieruch/favesound-redux" %}}, which I wrote myself to demonstrate React + Redux.
-You feel more confident?
-Have a look into the endless selection of libraries in the {{% a_blank "React + Redux ecosystem" "https://github.com/markerikson/react-redux-links" %}}.
+Feel more confident?
+Have a look at the endless selection of libraries in the {{% a_blank "React + Redux ecosystem" "https://github.com/markerikson/react-redux-links" %}}.

 {{% chapter_header "Honor the Contributors!" "react-redux-contributors" %}}

 Behind every library there is a person or team of contributors and maintainers.
 Most of them are doing the work on a library in their spare time.
-Honor their work and avoid to take it as granted!
+Honor their work and avoid taking it for granted!
 It is a gift from other developers who care about the community and open source their work.
 You can even help them to improve the library by giving constructive feedback, opening issues with well written instructions or by contributing with Pull Requests.
 After all it simply helps to write a kind message to remind these people that you are using their open source contribution for your own project.
 It encourages them in their work.

 <hr class="section-divider">